empathy-mp3/Wayward-Witches/plando_planning.md

 ## defy death XVIII

 *an electric suit of armor.*
-(+2 life, referencing auric tesla armor from terraria calamity mod)
+(+1 life, referencing auric tesla armor from terraria calamity mod)

-+2 life
++1 life (it was originally 2 but that's too much)

 ## defy death XIX

 *but it refused.*
-(+2 life, referencing "but it refused." from undertale)
+(+1 life, referencing "but it refused." from undertale)

-+2 life
++1 life (it was originally 2 but that's too much)

 ## defy death XX